 The best goal would be for the room to be really well designed, have been designed by an interior designer, and have brand new containers that all match!

 A laundry example would be as follows – Good… clean laundry.
 Better… clean and put away.
 Best… clean, put away, and organized.

-In my 100 Day Home Organization Program, I have often said that it takes 3 times going through a space to really get it organized.
-Really, what we are doing there is getting to good, to better, then to best.
+In The Productive Home Solution Program, I have often said that it takes 3 times of going through a space to really get it organized.
+Really, what we are doing there is getting from good, to better, then to best.